censevasta/terraform/devops/hands-on/terraform/terraform-01-basic-operations/README.md

 }
 ```

-- Go to the `tf-example.tf` file make the changes in order.
+- Go to the `tf-example.tf` file, make the changes in order.
 Then run the file.

 ```bash
 resource "aws_s3_bucket" "tf-example-s3" {